PavanRangani/docs/docs/prd/investments/workspace.md

     - Growth has `Fundamental Strategies`, `Focused Strategies`, `Satellite Strategies` strategies.
     - Growth Illiquid has `Private Equity`, `Venture Capital`, `Real Estate`, `Co-Investments`strategies.
 - Each strategy has `Interest` and `Notes`.
-    - Notes is a free form text inlut field.
+    - Notes is a free-form text input field.
     - Possible value of Interest is `Yes` or `No`.
 Default value is `No`
-    - When Interest of the `Growth Illiquid` strategies is Yes, it shows 2 new buckets - `Private Capital Target`, `Private Capital Annual Pacing`.
+    - When the Interest of the `Growth Illiquid` strategies is Yes, it shows 2 new buckets - `Private Capital Target`, `Private Capital Annual Pacing`.
         - Value of `Private Capital Target` is pulled from IPS
         - `Private Capital Annual Pacing` is an amount input field.

-### Descretion details
+### Discretion details
-- It has 6 types - `Raising cash`, `Rebalance strategic allocation`, `Rebalance within buckets`, `Hiring / Terminating managers`, `Tax loss harvesting`, `Gain realization` .
+- It has 6 types - `Raising cash`, `Rebalance strategic allocation`, `Rebalance within buckets`, `Hiring / Terminating managers`, `Tax loss harvesting`, and `Gain realization`.
 - Each type has `Status` and `Notes`
     - Possible value of Status is `Yes` or `No`.
 Deault value is `No`.
-    - Notes is a free form text input field.
+    - Notes is a free-form text input field.
-- `Descretion Notes`: It is a rich text input field.
+- `Discretion Notes`: It is a rich text input field.
 [See this](https://drive.google.com/file/d/10doJZJj0YbGC6dcZ8aqw_Rhp-VTfV_Zc/view?usp=sharing)

 ### Cashflow
 - For each funding account of this legal entity, allows to enter `Cash Target`

 ### Portfolio Construction
-- It has totak 4 details - `Stability Model`, `Core Growth Allocation`, `Core Passive Equity`, `Core Active Equity (Global)`
+- It has total 4 details - `Stability Model`, `Core Growth Allocation`, `Core Passive Equity`, `Core Active Equity (Global)`
-- `Stability Model`, `Core Growth Allocation` both has Value and Notes.
+- `Stability Model`, `Core Growth Allocation` both have Value and Notes.
     - Stability Model has `Tax Sensitive - Default`,`Tax Sensitive - Small`, `Tax Sensitive - ESG`, `Tax Sensitive - Low Tax`, `100% Municipal Bonds`, `Taxable Bonds - ESG`,`Tax Sensitive - Conservative`, `N/A` values.
-    - Notes is a free form text inlut field.
+    - Notes is a free-form text input field.
 - `Core Passive Equity`, `Core Active Equity (Global)`
-    - Both are percentage input field.
+    - Both are percentage input fields.
 Decimal value is not allowed.
-- `Porftfolio Notes`: It is a rich text input field.
+- `Portfolio Notes`: It is a rich text input field.

 ## Add/Edit

 ### System Rule
-- No fields are mandatory in this page.
+- No fields are mandatory on this page.
 - For `Private Capital Target` field of the `Suitability`, system will pull the amount of the `Strategic Target` of `Growth Illiquid` from the current IPS.

 ### UX Rule
-- There isnt't any concept of Add.
-Everything is edit.
-For each entity all these dteails are blank.
-User can edit and fill the details
+- There isn't any concept of Add.
+Everything is edited.
+For each entity all these details are blank.
+Users can edit and fill in the details

 ### UI Rule
 - Mockups